WSWUP/pymetric/docs/EXAMPLE_DATA.md

 The first step in setting up the pyMETRIC codes is identifying or constructing a study area shapefile.
 The study area shapefile path can then be passed to many of the following prep scripts using the "--extent" command line argument, in order to limit the spatial extent of the rasters.

 A shapefile has been provided within this distribution to be used with the example workflow of pyMETRIC.
-This example study area shapefile is located in \pymetric\harney\study_area , and encompasses the area of the Harney Basin, Oregon.
+This example study area shapefile is located in \pymetric\example\study_area, and encompasses the area of the Harney Basin, Oregon.
 This study area was derived from the USGS National Hydrography Dataset (WBDHU8).

 ## Landsat skip/keep lists